The monodromy pairing for logarithmic 1-motifs: Logarithmic -motifs

 Let $S$ be a logarithmic scheme.
-By a \emph{logarithmic torus} over $S$, we will mean a group-valued functor on logarithmic schemes over $S$ of the form $\uHom(X, \logGm)$, where $X$ is a sheaf of abelian groups on $S$ that is locally finitely generated and free.
-A \emph{logarithmic semiabelian variety} is an extension of an abelian variety (with strict logarithmic structure, relative to $S$) by a logarithmic torus.
+By a \emph{logarithmic torus} over $S$, we will mean a group-valued functor on logarithmic schemes over $S$ of the form $\uHom(X, \logGm)$, where $X$ is an \'etale sheaf of abelian groups on $S$ that is locally finitely generated and free (henceforth, a \emph{lattice}).
+We also regard lattices as sheaves on the strict \'etale site of logarithmic schemes over $S$ by pullback from the small \'etale site; this pullback is representable by a logarithmic scheme with a strict projection to $S$, and we denote this logarithmic scheme by the same symbol.
+A \emph{logarithmic semiabelian variety} over $S$ is an extension of an abelian variety over $S$ (with strict logarithmic structure, relative to $S$) by a logarithmic torus over $S$.
 In this paper, a \emph{logarithmic $1$-motif} will be the strictly commutative $2$-group quotient of a logarithmic semiabelian variety by a sheaf of lattices.

 \begin{remark} This definition is not the correct one if one wants to allow logarithmic $1$-motifs to vary in families with non-constant degeneracy.
 In order to be able to algebraize formal deformations, we need a condition like~\cite[3.1]{KKN2}.
-However, every logarithmic $1$-motif (with constant degeneracy) in the sense of~\cite{KKN2} induces one in the sense defined here, so we omit discussion of~\cite[3.1]{KKN2}. \end{remark}
+However, every logarithmic $1$-motif (with constant degeneracy) in the sense of~\cite{KKN2} induces one in the sense defined here, so we omit further discussion of~\cite[3.1]{KKN2}. \end{remark}

 If $G$ is a semiabelian variety with torus part $T = \uHom(X,\Gm)$ then the inclusion $\Gm \to \logGm$ induces $T \to T^{\log} = \uHom(X,\logGm)$, and therefore $G \to G^{\log}$ by pushout.
 This determines a functor from the category of semiabelian varieties over $S$ to the category of logarithmic semiabelian varieties over~$S$.